Doug Davis (producer): Early life and education

-Douglas J. Davis was born in New York City, the son of Clive Davis and Janet Adelberg Davis.
-Davis has three siblings: Fred, Lauren and Mitchell.
+Davis was born in New York City, the son of music executive Clive Davis and Janet Adelberg Davis.
 He attended The Town School and the Dwight School in New York.
-Davis graduated from The Maxwell School of Citizenship and Public Affairs at Syracuse University with a degree in political science, and from Fordham University School of Law with a Juris Doctor.
+He graduated from the Maxwell School of Citizenship and Public Affairs at Syracuse University with a degree in political science, and received a Juris Doctor from Fordham University School of Law.